RishiAgar/artsy/README.md

 - **Caching strategy**

-  - Server-side fetching designed with caching in mind (e.g. `cache` for shared fetchers where appropriate).
+  - Server-side fetching designed with caching in mind
   - Tries to avoid unnecessary refetches while still keeping data fresh enough for a product listing use case.

 - **React Compiler aware**